arolson/Virtual-Tourist/README.md

 </header>
 <body>
     <p>
-    This app allows you to drop pins on a map, then navigate to a collection view that has stored images from the Flicker API associated with that location.
+    This app allows you to drop pins on a map.
+Then navigate to a collection view that has stored images from the Flicker API associated with that location.
     Locations and images are stored using Core Data.
     </p>
 </body>